Precious Metals

 -

-Established in Australia in 2010, Pepperstone is a top-rated forex and CFD broker with over 830,000 clients worldwide.
-It offers access to 1,400+ instruments on leading platforms MT4, MT5, cTrader and TradingView, maintaining low, transparent fees.
-Pepperstone is also regulated by trusted authorities like the FCA, ASIC, and CySEC, ensuring a secure environment for traders at all levels.
+Founded in Australia in 2010, Pepperstone is a highly esteemed forex and CFD broker with more than 830,000 clients globally.
+It provides access to 1,400+ instruments via platforms like MT4, MT5, cTrader, and TradingView, with competitive and clear fees.
+Regulated by reputable bodies such as the FCA, ASIC, and CySEC, it guarantees a safe trading environment for all traders.

-Instruments Regulator Platforms CFDs, Forex, Currency Indices, Stocks, Indices, Commodities, ETFs, Crypto (only Pro clients), Spread Betting FCA, ASIC, CySEC, BaFin, DFSA, SCA, CMA, SCB Pepperstone Trading Platform, MT4, MT5, cTrader, TradingView, AutoChartist Min.
+Instruments Regulator Platforms CFDs, Forex, Currency Indices, Stocks, Indices, Commodities, ETFs, Crypto CFDs (only Pro clients), Spread Betting FCA, ASIC, CySEC, BaFin, DFSA, SCA, SCB, CMA-Kenya Pepperstone Trading Platform, MT4, MT5, cTrader, TradingView Min.
 Deposit Min.
-Trade Leverage $0 0.01 Lots 1:30 (Retail), 1:500 (Pro) -
+Trade Leverage $0 0.01 Lots 1:30 (Retail - UK, EU, Australia), 1:500 (Pro), 1:200 (Offshore), 1:400 (Kenya) -

 Established in Poland in 2002, XTB caters to over a million clients worldwide.
 This forex and CFD broker offers a robust regulatory framework, a diverse range of assets, and prioritises trader satisfaction.
 It provides an intuitive proprietary platform equipped with excellent tools to support aspiring traders.